buckbaskin/buckbaskin.github.io/content/break-quad-copter3.md

 to lead to the main power switch via a 2 wire connector.

-Another interesting note: The camera connector and the power switch are rigidly mounted to the quadcopter chasis, so they're actually on their own separate PCB, probably to reduce the effect that vibration has on the main PCB.
+Another interesting note: The camera connector and the power switch are rigidly mounted to the quadcopter chassis, so they're actually on their own separate PCB, probably to reduce the effect that vibration has on the main PCB.
 The charging port is essentially the same thing, but its just a connector with a handy little physical mount connected by some flexing wire to the main board.